Casino Heroes Review

 The banking system at Casino Heroes is adequate, with the casino supporting a small number of methods for deposits and withdrawals.
 Major credit cards and e-wallets, along with bank transfers round out your options.
 Deposits via everything except bank transfers are instant, while withdrawals take between 1 and 3 days depending on the method chosen.
 My test withdrawal to a Skrill account was paid within 24 hours.

 Customer service is available through live chat and email, but I have to say that the support is a bit lacking as the team is not available 24 hours per day.
-This is an issue because Casino Heroes offers betting services all over the world, and players from Canada or Australia should be entitled to the same great service that players in the United Kingdom or the Netherlands receive for example.
+This is an issue because Casino Heroes offers betting services all over the world, and players from outside Europe should be entitled to the same great service that players in the United Kingdom or the Netherlands receive for example.

 Casino Heroes Jackpots

 These are the current progressive jackpots at Casino Heroes as recorded by our casino jackpots tracker.
 Click a jackpot name to view detailed statistics, jackpot graphs, and win records.

 |Cyberstud Poker||$120,717 €120,717 £120,717|